 Some smaller investors pulled their money out, even if they were not directly affected, said the sources, but since then things have calmed down.
 "The bigger guys are OK," said a second financial source.
 "Funds see this as a buying opportunity."

 Andrei Kostin, the chief executive of VTB, Russia's second-largest state bank, said in the previous week he had visits from representatives of five leading U.S. and European banks.

 "They said 'we will keep working with you, we will keep giving you money but will be doing it quietly because political pressure is being put on us'," Kostin told a news conference on Wednesday.
 "Probably it will be a little more expensive - the risks have increased." ($1 = 3.0214 Polish Zlotys)

-(Additional reporting by Annabella Pultz Nielsen in Copenhagen, Oksana Kobzeva in Moscow, Christian Lowe in Warsaw, Maytaal Angel in London and Silvia Antonioli in Lausanne, Switzerland; Writing by Christian Lowe; Editing by Carmel Crimmins and Peter Graff)
+(Additional reporting by Annabella Pultz Nielsen in Copenhagen and Oksana Kobzeva in Moscow and additional reporting and writing by Christian Lowe in Warsaw; Editing by Carmel Crimmins and Peter Graff)